circleci/circleci-docs/jekyll/_cci1/parallel-manual-setup.md

 When you use CircleCI's parallelization, we run your code on multiple separate VMs.
 To use parallelism, you make your test runner run only a subset of tests on each VM.
-There are two mechanisms for splitting tests among nodes:  Using the `files` configuration modifier - a very simple and straightforward way for most use cases, and using parallelism environment variables - aimed for the more complex scenarios.
+There are two mechanisms for splitting tests among nodes: using the `files` configuration modifier (a very simple and straightforward way for most use cases), or using parallelism environment variables (aimed for  more complex scenarios).

-## Using configuration `files` modifier
+## Using the `files` configuration modifier

 Parallelizing test runners that accept file names is straightforward!
 The `files` modifier can list paths to the test files, and CircleCI will run the test runners with different test files in each node.